No Matter What (Badfinger song): Recording

-Although the song and recording was a favourite of Badfinger's shortly after it was completed, the hierarchy at Apple reportedly was not inclined to release it in any format.
+Although the song and recording was a favourite of Badfinger's shortly after it was completed, the hierarchy at Apple Records reportedly was not inclined to release it in any format.
 It was not until Al Steckler, the American director of Apple in New York, heard the tape in August 1970 and considered it a strong entry by the band, that it was remixed by engineer/producer Geoff Emerick and slotted for the upcoming LP and as a single release.

+Lyrics and music

+According to AllMusic critic Ritchie Unterberger, the lyrics of "No Matter What" are essentially "a pledge of eternal love."
+Unterberger says that these lyrics are "sung with great infectious lilting cheer, pioneering the 'power pop' style years before that was named by critics."
+Unterberger noted that the opening guitar chords are "not exactly hard rock and certainly not heavy metal, but dense and gripping."
+He also pointed out that similar to many Beatles songs, "the melody goes through a few different chord changes on the final line of the bridge than it does in the first half of the bridge, though retaining a similar progression."

-The song is also noted for its false ending, after the final chorus, where, after a short pause, the last line is repeated twice before the final ending chord.
+The song has a false ending, after the final chorus, where, after a short pause, the last line is repeated twice before the final ending chord.